top of page

 Multifamily

 Institutional multifamily real estate refers to rental properties with five or more residential units within one building or building complex.
-Rentals are typically one year in length with flexible leasing terms that allow owners to adjust rents upon renewal to align with macro market conditions.
+Leases are typically one year in length with flexible terms that allow owners to adjust rents upon renewal to align with macro market conditions.

 Renters